FuzzyBunnys/FusorResearchReading/index.md

 - [Coders at Work](https://amzn.to/3hq63gy) - Peter Seibel - A series of interviews with a group of very talented coders.
 Lots of the technical specifics already feel quite dated in the book, but I think there's a ton of great information about how these people go about reading and writing code.
 How they debug and tackle a problem is really interesting to read about.
 - [Sunburst and Luminary](https://amzn.to/3hIyPcL) - Don Eyles - So many of the embedded programming techiques used today were first developed during the Apollo program.
 Here you can read about the whole process put together by a young man with some supervision and no real programming experience.
 Watchdog timers, priority execution, and all sorts of wonderful detail about how the LEM landed on the moon.
 - [The Making of Prince of Persia](https://amzn.to/3yhZtPc) - Jordan Mechner - Prince of Persia was a really impressive game, made even more impressive by the fact that it's the creation of a single person.
 Lots of fascinating technical details about how the look and feel of the game was achieved, and tons of information about how slow and interrupted the creative process feels.
 Straight from his diaries while he was writing the game this book is great to read.

+**Papers**
 - [The Most Important Software Innovations](https://dwheeler.com/innovation/innovation.html)- David A. Wheeler - A fascinating list focused specifically on software.
 Of note is that virtually all things had earlier beginnings than I suspected.
-- [Computer Science Education:
-Where Are the Software Engineers of Tomorrow?](http://www.cs.fsu.edu/~gaitrosd/classes/CEN4010/Articles/DewarSchonberg.pdf) - Dr. Robert Dewar and Dr. Edmond Schonberg - A nice overview of the importance of learning how to do things of sufficient complexity from the start.
+- [Computer Science Education: Where Are the Software Engineers of Tomorrow?](http://www.cs.fsu.edu/~gaitrosd/classes/CEN4010/Articles/DewarSchonberg.pdf) - Dr. Robert Dewar and Dr. Edmond Schonberg - A nice overview of the importance of learning how to do things of sufficient complexity from the start.
 A good overview of the utility of formal methods in languages like Ada.
+- [Big Ball of Mud](http://www.laputan.org/mud/) - Brian Foote and Joseph Yoder - A wonderful attempt to grapple with how code often exists in the real world compared to the ideal theoretical design patterns we often are taught.

 ### Math
 **Books**